Posts

 /0 Comments/in /by HCSThe effect of consuming bread contaminated with heavy metals on cardiovascular disease and calculating its risk assessment

-/0 Comments/in /by HCSAssessment of the appropriate cutoff points for anthropometric indices and their relationship with cardio-metabolic indices to predict the risk of metabolic associated fatty liver disease
+/0 Comments/in Publication /by HCSAssessment of the appropriate cutoff points for anthropometric indices and their relationship with cardio-metabolic indices to predict the risk of metabolic associated fatty liver disease

 /0 Comments/in /by HCSComparison of atherogenic indices for predicting the risk of metabolic syndrome in Southwest Iran: results from the Hoveyzeh Cohort Study (HCS)